150,000 students marched for the climate in Montreal on March 15th. Photo Credit: Martin Ouellet-Diotte

 Students and youth across the world recognize that the climate crisis threatens our existence.
 University students in particular are in a unique and complicated position.
 We’re in a phase of life that is transient but extremely formative; we’re being exposed to new perspectives, ideas, and theories; we’re developing the skills to make some sort of significant contribution to the world; we’re planning for our futures.
 We should feel empowered.
 And yet, we don’t.
 When compared to preceding generations, youth today are more anxious, are experiencing astronomically high rates of burn-out, and are perceived as being lazier and less ambitious.

-Our anxiety is less related to our social media usage and more related to the extreme precarity of our futures, especially when sea level rise alone will threaten the lives of hundreds of millions of people -- this number drastically rises when recognizing the threat of the increased frequency and severity of extreme weather events, crop failures, air pollution, heat stress, and vector-borne diseases.
+Our anxiety is less related to our social media usage and more related to the extreme precarity of our futures, especially when sea level rise alone will displace hundreds of millions of people -- this number rises even further when recognizing the threat of the increased frequency and severity of extreme weather events, crop failures, air pollution, heat stress, and vector-borne diseases.
 It’s related to the fact that we’re constantly made to feel utterly powerless in the face of the 100 companies responsible for 71% of the world’s emissions, while being told that the future of our planet relies solely upon our actions.
 We experience high rates of burn-out because on top of juggling classes, jobs, and extracurriculars, we’re bombarded with stories of oil spills and catastrophe, heaping amounts of information and news impossible to comb through, and reminders/guilt-trips to “do our part” for the planet.
 And if there is truth to the perception of lack of ambition in today’s youth, then it is only because ambition requires planning, and planning requires the certainty of a future.

 The difference between 1.5 degree of warming and 2 degrees of warming is stark.
 (Credit: CarbonBrief)